AegirCoop/aegir-coop-docs/by-laws/commentary/by-law1.md

 In determining the rules of convocation, we make sure to avoid disputes and thus ensure the official nature of the decisions taken.

+The notice must be in writing to members at least five days before the date fixed for the meeting.

 ### Article 4: Annual General Assembly\*\* [](../by-law1.md#article-4-annual-general-assembly){: .fa .fa-bookmark}

 Recall the rule prescribed by law (Article 76).
 The presence of this article in